binci/binci/README.md

 **`expose`**

 Sets ports to expose to host machine.
 This is useful for long-running tasks.
 For example if you're testing a service and have a task that runs the service this will allow you to access the ports needed to make requests against the service.

+**`volumes`**

+Maps local directories to paths on the container.
+This supports the use of environment variables (as shown in the example).

 **`tasks`**